-It's not about just plot but this is a HORROR film it's about the kills it's about the actor's performance for a said killer, monster, and etc!
+It's not about just the plot but this is a HORROR film it's about the kills it's about the actor's performance for a said killer, monster, and etc!

 Just because someone didn't make something you didn't prefer doesn't discredit the performance in which Kane had done the best Job in the franchise.

-After reading posts after posts.....People don't have a legitimate or reasonable argument or debate to state how or why Kane Hodder wasn't the best Jason in the franchise...yes he wasn't the first, second, and or third, person to play the role but for god sake, he was the only actor who was so willing to reprise the role multiple times.
+After reading posts after posts.....People don't have a legitimate or reasonable argument or a debate to state how or why Kane Hodder wasn't the best Jason in the franchise...yes he wasn't the first, second, and or third, person to play the role but for god sake, he was the only actor who was so willing to reprise the role multiple times.

 In interviews, you don't hear Kane Hodder saying "Oh yeah I just did it for the money." instead we see a guy with an authentic love for both the series and the fans that is what makes an actor when they love the role that debuts their career big or small.